garanaveen/deerbrooketx/protestonline.md

-This information is applicable to homeowners who bought their property recently (between 1Jan2021 and 31Mar2022)
+This information is applicable to homeowners who bought their property in the last year.
- * If the assessment is very high compared to purchase price you can do [express-review](https://www.wcad.org/express-review-for-new-property-purchases) with wcad.
+ * If the assessment is very high compared to purchase price you can do [express-review](https://www.wcad.org/express-review-for-new-property-purchases) with wcad(Williamson Central Appraisal District).
    - When you submit for express review, they will adjust the assessment based on purchase price.
    - The next step is to accept their assessment.
 If you do this, you are basically agreeing to their assessment and can't protest online.
    - If you think, you might get a better assessment by protesting online, you shouldn't accept their assessment.